 I worked on developing a theory of thermodynamics that is suitable for nanoscale quantum systems, even those as small and simple as a single qubit.
 One of my favourite approaches is the resource theoretic framework inspired by quantum information theory.
 With this framework that naturally adopts the first law as an energy preserving condition, we can show the refinement of both the zeroeth and second law of thermodynamics.
 Most notably, the second law sees refinement in the quantum nanoregime: a family of generalized free energies arise as necessary conditions for a transition to occur.
 One can then utilize these laws in order to study heat engine efficiencies in the quantum regime!

-After mastering the resource-theoretic approach towards quantum thermodynamics, I became increasingly curious about its relations to other frameworks such as fluctuation theorems and master equations.
-During my postdoc years, I started working on applications of quantum thermodynamics in the study of many-body physics, approching topics such as many-body localization and cooling of BEC quasi-condensates in the nanoKelvin temperature regime.
-My fascination with these subject just continues to grow :)
+Having delved deep into the resource-theoretic approach to quantum thermodynamics, my curiosity naturally extended to exploring its connections with other frameworks like fluctuation theorems and master equations.
+In the course of my postdoctoral endeavors, I ventured into the application of quantum thermodynamics to the realm of many-body physics.
+This journey involved delving into topics such as many-body localization and the cooling of Bose-Einstein Condensate (BEC) quasi-condensates in the challenging nanoKelvin temperature range.
+My fascination with these subjects just continues to grow :)

 Quantum Information and Cryptography